nakurahe/CS5800_Algorithms/reading_notes.md

 **Substitution Method**
 1. Assume T(n) <= c * G(n) where G(n) stands for some function, c and n0 are positive and this inequation is true for all n >= n0.
 2. Substitute T(n + k) in the already-given T(n) = T(n + k) + b with above inequation, as T(n) = c * G(n + k) + b <= c * G(n), then solve c, and n0 finally.

+Lecture notes:
+build-in sort: almost introsort
+heapsort: space complexity

+if it's of high frenquency, then constant factor matters.

+How many leaves on the tree:
+min: n!
+max: 2 ^ n  <-- just one branch.
+Could use Stirling's approximation to prove.